MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-vdi.md

 ### Onboarding steps

 > [!NOTE]
-> Windows Server 2016 and Windows Server 2012 R2 will need to be prepared by applying the installation package first using the instructions in [Onboard Windows servers](/microsoft-365/security/defender-endpoint/configure-server-endpoints#windows-server-2012-r2-and-windows-server-2016) for this feature to work.
+> Windows Server 2016 and Windows Server 2012 R2 must be prepared by applying the installation package first using the instructions in [Onboard Windows servers](/microsoft-365/security/defender-endpoint/configure-server-endpoints#windows-server-2012-r2-and-windows-server-2016) for this feature to work.

 1. Open the VDI configuration package .zip file (*WindowsDefenderATPOnboardingPackage.zip*) that you downloaded from the service onboarding wizard.
 You can also get the package from the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft 365 Defender portal</a>: